 - The property you want to insure has illegal or dangerous purposes.

-- If your home has a physical condition which presents a likelihood of a loss (such as a bad roof)
+- If your home has a physical condition that presents a likelihood of a loss (such as a bad roof)

 - Within the past five years, you have been denied a claim based on fraud or arson.

-- You don’t want to buy the minimum coverage required for the type of policy that you want to buy.
+- You don’t want to buy the minimum coverage required for the type of policy you want to buy.

 Companies can also refuse to write new policies based on the physical condition of your property, adjacent hazards, and property vacancies.
-Companies may not renew policies if, during the past three years, there is a liability claim in which the insured was negligent.
-If you have three property claims of any type totaling over $4000 ($3000 if they are non-weather related).
+Companies may not renew policies if there is a liability claim in which the insured was negligent during the past three years.
+Suppose you have three property claims of any type totaling over $4000 ($3000 if they are non-weather related).
 The insured fails to correct a dangerous condition after being notified by the company.

 Michigan Basic Insurance provides basic homeowners insurance